 In the following paragraphs we try to categorize some suggestions for your Iranian style nightlife (mostly in Tehran).
 The difference of Tehran’s nightlife with other popular capitals mostly are the outcome of political, traditional and religious condition of it.
 The most important thing on this matter is you have to read between the lines and know where to go, when to go, what to do and with who.
 We admit that is sort of nonsense or awkward for some readers who are not familiar with Iranian culture.
 Long story short here are our suggestions

 For the young travelers and backpackers:

 – Go to Artists (Honarmandan) Park for hanging, socializing and meet hipster young people or Art students.
 In the Park you will see lots of young souls to hang with.
 Don’t be shy, go flow with them.
 The rest is up to you.
-Usually you will find free spirited ones who will suggest you a good plan for the night; Wondering how to get there? read Iranian Artists Forum Post.
+Usually you will find free spirited ones who will suggest you a good plan for the night; Wondering how to get there by metro? read Iranian Artists Forum article.

 – Go to Bam-e-Tehran (Roof of Tehran) for getting some view.
 Roof of Tehran simply is a high ground which has a good view of Tehran and also is one of the passages to the Tochal peak.
 Folks and young people usually go there for hanging, playing or walking around 9-10 pm and stay there till 2-3 am since It’s open 24/7;

 – Go to hipster cafes like Café Nazdik, Sam Café, Lamiz Café, Café Cinema & … to meet young souls and start a talk with them;

 – Accept an invitation to a local house or ceremony.
 Well, all of previous suggestions, somehow lead you to accept an invitation and go flow with the folks apart from the experience of the spot itself.
 Again, while in Iran, you have to be flexible on the stream of DO’s & DON’T’S.